Granthaalayah

 Significant Difference

-H0-4 There is no significant difference between the pre-test and post-test achievement scores of class IX science students after being taught through visual organizers.
+H0-4: There is no significant difference between the pre-test and post-test achievement scores of Class IX science students after being taught using visual organizers.

 GROUP